 TROUT STREAMS.
-Upstream of The Greenbrier, the DNR just began stocking rainbow trout in January 2018 with plans to maintain a spring and fall monthly stocking program.
-For easy access, the city of White Sulphur Springs has provided Creekside benches at the Big Draft Bridge as well as along the walking trail that connects to Brad Paisley Community Park.
+Upstream of The Greenbrier, the DNR is now stocking rainbow trout in Howard's Creek with monthly releases January through April.
+The city of White Sulphur Springs has provided creekside benches at the Big Draft Bridge as well as along the walking trail that connects to Brad Paisley Community Park.

-Largemouth bass, the most popular sport fish in America, populate Lake Sherwood, in the Monongahela National Forest, about 18 miles north of White Sulphur Springs.
+Largemouth bass, the most popular sport-fish in America, populate Lake Sherwood, in the Monongahela National Forest, about 18 miles north of White Sulphur Springs.
 For those who want to make an expedition of it, the lake offers boat rentals and swimming along with picnic and camping facilities.

 Serenity Now Outfitters - Guided half and full day fly-fishing trips (wade fishing and float) are available at Serenity Now Outfitters, in downtown Lewisburg.
 Whether it’s trout, smallmouth bass or the elusive Musky, owner, Craig Miller knows exactly where to go to maximize your time catching with less time fishing.
 If you’re just looking for advice or a critical piece of gear, Craig can assist with that, too.
 He is a wealth of knowledge and enjoys sharing his insight on the area’s fishing opportunities.
-Click HERE for website.

 Outdoor Adventures - Those in pursuit of the popular freshwater game fish, the smallmouth bass, Tracy Asbury and his team offer guided float fishing trips in the form of half, full and two-day excursions on the Greenbrier River.
 Their guides are adept in the art of spin fishing, fly fishing and wade-style fishing so whatever the season, your chances in landing the “big one” go up exponentially.
-Click HERE for website.

-WV FISHING LICENSE - Fishing in West Virginia requires a state license.
+WV FISHING LICENSE.
+Fishing in West Virginia requires a state license.
 Click HERE for information.

-TROUT STOCKING - Click HERE to access West Virginia’s Division of Natural Resource website detailing the trout stocking schedules for all streams in the state.
+TROUT STOCKING.
+Click HERE to access West Virginia’s Division of Natural Resource website detailing the trout stocking schedules for all streams in the state.

-White Sulphur Spring National Fish Hatchery - For a deeper understanding of our fresh water natural resources, the White Sulphur Springs National Fish Hatchery has been in operation for over 100 years.
-Located on Route 60, just east of White Sulphur Springs, the hatchery is one of three primary brood stock stations in the country that specialize in rainbow trout.
+White Sulphur Spring National Fish Hatchery.
+For a deeper understanding of our freshwater natural resources, the White Sulphur Springs National Fish Hatchery has been in operation for over 100 years.
+Located on Route 60, just east of White Sulphur Springs, the hatchery is one of three primary broodstock stations in the country that specialize in rainbow trout.
 They ship over 8 million eggs annually to 13 states.
 They also raise freshwater mussels to help maintain water quality in streams and rivers.